solidsmokesoftware/pecrs-py/README.md

-# pysics
+# Pythonic Entity Collision Resolution System

-pysics is a pure Python 2D physics system with a focus on simplicity.
+pecrs is a pure Python 2D physics system with a focus on top-down games and simple platformers.

-Being pure Python makes pysics portable and easy to install/distribute.
+Pure Python makes pecrs portable and easy to modify to suit your own needs.

-Simple. pysics handles collisions, positioning, and entity management making it perfect for top-down games and SNES-style platformers.
+Focused use-case makes pecrs simple to learn and use.

 # Structual Overview

-The base functionality of pysics is provided by Vector, Shape, SpatialHash, and Index.
+The base functionality of pecrs is provided by Vector, Shape, SpatialHash, and Index.
 Vector and Shape are datatypes for describing a Body.
 SpatialHash keeps track of a collection of objects based on position, while Index keeps track of indentification numbers for Bodies.

 At the core level of operations are Bodies and the Collider.
 A Body consists of a Shape, a position(Vector), and an id(Provided by Index) and is the key unit of simulation.
 The Collider works with Shapes and Vectors to detect intersections.